 Applying the facts of Orchard to the law as found

-Turning to the particular facts in Orchard, the court rejected the submission by the claimant’s counsel that the following factors demonstrated lack of care:
+Turning to the particular facts in Orchard, Waller LJ rejected the submission by the claimant’s counsel that the following factors demonstrated lack of care:

 ‘First [the defendant] was running at speed when he observed [the claimant] and her colleague.
 Second he appreciated the need to take action to avoid colliding with them.
 Third, having changed course, he turned his back and continued to run backwards while gesticulating at [the other boy].
 Fourth, at no time did he look over his shoulder and at no time did he slow down.
 Fifth, at no time did he give [the claimant] or her colleague another thought.
 Sixth, he misjudged his course (as he accepted) and collided with [the claimant], the back of his head coming into contact with [the claimant’s] face.’

 Where both claimant and defendant are horseplay participants, the court’s approach in Blake demonstrates that the court operates under a logical and flexible framework, where all the prevailing circumstances are taken into account when setting the standard expected of participants in horseplay.
-Even where there is a distinct lack of formal play rules, since almost all play will have at least some tacit understandings or conventions, from tag (eg, no tripping up) to the more chaotic snowball fight (eg, no stones within the snowball), some boundaries can appear ‘out of the mist’ and help govern what conduct does and does not overstep the mark.
+Even where there is a distinct lack of formal play rules, since almost all play will have at least some tacit understandings or conventions, from tag (eg, no tripping up) to the more chaotic snowball fight (eg, no stones within the snowball); some boundaries/informal rules to the game/activity can appear ‘out of the mist’ and thereby govern what conduct does and does not overstep the mark into liability.

 Similarly, where a child injuries a non-participant during horseplay, as in Orchard, the breach of duty by the child will not be established unless the child is ‘culpable’, that is, whether the child’s conduct has ‘fallen below the standard that should objectively be expected of a child of that age’ – what factually amounts to culpability is, like everything else in the law, context dependent - but the law provides a penumbra around the norms of the child’s ‘game’ within which unrecoverable harm can be caused by a child to those in the vicinity of the child.
 Those exposed to risk generated by a child’s activity should bear this in mind.

-*This article by Simon Hill is based on an earlier article called ‘Boys will be Boys’ published in the Solicitors Journal in 2004 and co-authored by Simon Hill and Carla Revere.
-Simon Hill 33 Bedford Row Holborn 0207 242 6476
+*This article by Simon Hill is based on an earlier article called ‘Boys will be Boys’, published in the Solicitors Journal in 2004 and co-authored by Simon Hill and Carla Revere.

 NOTICE: This article is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
 No responsibility for the accuracy and/or correctness of the information and commentary set out in the article, or for any consequences of relying on it, is assumed or accepted by any member of Chambers or by Chambers as a whole.